shivannis/xandr-docs-public/xandr-docs/digital-platform-api/native-custom-key-service.md

 ---
 title: Native Custom Key Service
-description: Use the native custom key service to view and store custom key values for members' ads with a creative format ID of 12. ms.date: 10/28/2023 ms.custom: digital-platform-api
+description: Use the Native Custom Key service to view and store custom key values for members' ads with a creative format ID of 12. ms.date: 10/28/2023 ms.custom: digital-platform-api
 ---

-# Native custom key service
+# Native Custom Key service

 The **read-only** Native Custom Key Service is used to view the custom keys that belong to a certain member.
 Native custom keys are used by native ad creatives.
 Technically, native ads are identified by our system as those creatives that have a `template` with a `creative_format_id` of `12`, i e., `"native"`.
 Some sellers allow buyers to send along custom values with native ads, such as the advertiser's brand, and native custom keys are used to store this information.